calpoly-csai/CSAI_Voice_Assistant/README.md

 **Active Software Developers:** Kalen Goo, Eli Bakshi, Tyler Herzog, Viet Nguyen, Kyaw Soe

 Currently designing the wake-word solution for the voice assistant.
-This is to create an speech recognition application layer for the assistant.
+This is to create a speech recognition application layer for the assistant.
 Currently collecting data to extract MFCCs as input features to feed the GRU RNN.

-# Summer 2019: Natural Language Processing Data Acquisition/Wake Word Optimization
+# Summer 2019: Data Acquisition/Optimization
+Natural Language Processing data acquisition and optimization of the current wake word solution.

 # Fall 2019: Natural Language Processing Domain-Specific Implementation
+Applying the NLP layer and optimizing to make accurate queries for accurate predictions.
+Also scripting a site scraping program to obtain necessary information and adding such information to a look-up table for future access.

 # Winter 2020: Infrastructure - Hardware/Mobile Application Design
+Finalzing the NLP layer and implementing Google Cloud Platform Speech-To-Text and Text-To-Speech.
+The hardware and mobile application design will occur to complete the project for the end-to-end product.